Youth | Definition, Etymology, Synonyms & Antonyms

 How does the concept of youth vary across different cultures?

-Cultural perceptions of youth may vary based on factors such as traditions, norms, and rites of passage.
-In some cultures, youth is highly valued and celebrated, while in others, it might be a time of preparation for adulthood with specific cultural expectations.
+Cultural perceptions may vary based on factors such as traditions, norms, and rites of passage.
+In some cultures, it is highly valued and celebrated, while in others, it might be a time of preparation for adulthood with specific cultural expectations.

 Explore A-Z Nouns List: